godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 - dictionary pattern
     Works in the same way as the array pattern.
 Every key has to be a constant pattern.

-    The size of the dictionary is tested first, it has to be the same size as the pattern, otherwise the pattern don't match.
+    The size of the dictionary is tested first, it has to be the same size as the pattern, otherwise the pattern doesn't match.

     **Open-ended dictionary**: A dictionary can be bigger than the pattern by making the last subpattern ``..``